3 meteorology students killed in crash after storm-chasing - NewsBreak

 KAY COUNTY, Okla. ( KFOR ) – Three University of Oklahoma meteorology students died Friday night when their vehicle was struck by a semi-truck on their way home from chasing severe weather in Kansas.

 “It’s just so sudden,” said Brayden Siau, an OU meteorology student and close friend of the three victims.
-“They’re just gone, I really don’t know… It’s awful.”1 dead in fiery wreck in Sarasota
+“They’re just gone, I really don’t know… It’s awful.”

 Siau told Nexstar’s KFOR that Nicholas K. Nair, 20, of Denton, Texas; Gavin A. Short, 19, of Grayslake, Ill.; and Drake H. Brooks, 22, of Evansville, Ind.; couldn’t have been more thrilled to be covering Friday night’s storms.